Unifying StoryCorps’ brand identity to reach people who want to tell their stories

 StoryBooth in Lower Manhattan

-- We do not have to remind anybody how difficult it can be at times to encounter the patience and willingness of other people to really listen to what we have to say — uninterrupted.
-StoryCorps’ setup provides exactly that.
+- We do not have to remind anybody how difficult it can be at times to encounter the patience and willingness of other people to really listen to what we have to say — — uninterrupted.
+StoryCorps’ setup provides the necessary calm and quiet environment.

 Promotional materials to announce the mobile listening tour